qwfy/BIWI_Matlab/README.md

 - Adapt it to Matlab R2022a
 - Run in parallel (with the plot functionality disabled)
 - Change the zThresh in the original code from 3 to 3000

+Usage:

+- Search for "/mnt/large/dataset/Biwi/" and replace it accordingly
+- cd to this directory in matlab
+- run `compile_mex`
+- run `main`